ITINERARY FOR LUCERNE IN 1 DAY + TRAVEL TIPS

 Swiss Travel Pass

 Swiss Travel Pass might be perfect for you, especially if you travel in Switzerland by train.
-The initial price is quite high, but you can use buses and trains without any costs, can do unlimited boat cruises on Lake Lucerne, enjoy a 50% discount on Mount Pilatus and Mount Titlis, and get free entry to many museums in Lucerne.
-And you get to use the cogwheel train to go up to Mount Rigi for free with the Swiss Travel Pass in 2023.
-Check out the Swiss Travel Pass here and see if it‘s worth it for you.
+The initial price is quite high, but you can use buses and trains without any costs, can do unlimited boat cruises on Lake Lucerne.
+And you get to use the cogwheel train to go up to Mount Rigi for free with the Swiss Travel Pass in 2023 and get free entry to many museums in Lucerne.

 WHAT TO DO IN LUCERNE IN 1 DAY